wilwang/pubsub-sample/README.md

 # pubsub-sample

 This is just a simple demo of publishing messags to a pubsub topic and then running a subscriber to pull the data.
-There are 2 ways to subscribe - async and sync.
-Both methods are
+There are 2 ways to subscribe: `async` and `sync`.
+Both methods are included in the subscriber.py.
+Just comment/uncomment the appropriate lines.

 ## Pre-requisites
 Create a topic `ticker` and subscriber `ticker-sub`